josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 I see you.

-And: there's plenty of room left in those life boats.
+And: there's plenty of room left on those life boats.

 Please be sad for a reasonable amount of time, and then immediately return to your normal duties, as well as the duties of those who are no longer here.

-And to those departing: thanks for building us such a great ship, and best of luck getting picked up by another vessel soon.
+And to those departing: thanks for helping to build us such a great ship, and best of luck getting picked up by another vessel soon.

 <p>&nbsp;</p>